novuslogic/CodeImatic.build/README.md

 # Zautomatic
-Zautomatic is a Pascal based automated build engine
+Zautomatic is a automated build and deployment engine.